Translating Sanskrit & Pali Terms from Meditation, Yoga, Ayurveda, Buddhism & Vedanta

 Guna.
 A Sanskrit term literally meaning “quality” often refers to any of the three primary “qualities” or constituents of nature: tamas (the principle of inertia), rajas (the dynamic principle), and sattva (the principle of lucidity).

 Guru.
-A Sanskrit term literally meaning “he who is heavy, weighty” refers to a spiritual teacher; “dispeller of darkness.”
+A Sanskrit term literally meaning “he who is heavy, weighty” which refers to a spiritual teacher; or one who is described as “dispeller of darkness.”

 Hatha Yoga.
 A major branch of yoga, developed by Goraksha and other adepts c.
-1000 C.E., and emphasizing the physical aspects of the transformative path, notably postures (asana) and cleansing techniques (shodhana), but also breath control (pranayama).
+1000 C.E., which emphasizes the physical well being notably postures (asana) and cleansing techniques (shodhana), and also breath expansion/control (pranayama).

-Japa: A Sanskrit term, also known as jaap, referring to the recitation or repetition of a word or phrase (mantra).
+Japa: A Sanskrit term, also known as jaap, referring to a practitioners recitation or repetition of a word or phrase (mantra), which is sometimes accompanied by the use of a mala or string of beads.

 Jnana.
 A Sanskrit term meaning knowledge, worldly knowledge or world-transcending wisdom.

-Jnana-Yoga, or gyan yoga.
+Jnana Yoga, or gyan yoga.
 A Sanskrit term for the yoga of wisdom.
-It’s considered one of the four yogic paths to liberation based on the direct experience of the transcendental Self (atman) through the steady application of discernment between the real and the unreal and renunciation of what has been identified as unreal (maya.)
+It’s considered one of the four yogic paths one can take towards liberation.
+Jnana yoga is based on the direct experience of the transcendental Self (atman) through the steady application of discernment between the real and the unreal, and renunciation of what has been identified as unreal (maya.)

 Kaivalya.
 A Sanskrit term meaning “isolation” refers to the state of absolute freedom from conditioned existence, as explained in ashta-anga-yoga; in the nondualistic (advaita) traditions of Vedanta, this is usually called moksha or mukti (meaning “release” or freedom from from ignorance, or avidya).